hugoguru/docker-validatornu/README.md

 # validator

-This is a docker image packaging the [The Nu Html Checker (v.Nu)](https://github.com/validator/validator) project primarily for use as part of CI tasks.
+This is a docker image packaging [The Nu Html Checker (v.Nu)](https://github.com/validator/validator) project primarily for use as part of CI tasks.

-Some highlights:
+Highlights:

 * Supports running as non-root user (unpriveledged)
 * `entrypoint` is set to `validator`